brandonngithub/file-uploader/README.md

 ### Tech Used

 - Node.js, Express, EJS, PostgreSQL
-- Prisma as the object relational mapper to get familiar
+- Prisma ORM to get familiar with object relational mappers
 - Passport.js (local strategy) for authentication and authorization
 - Multer to handle file uploads
 - Supabase storage to store files in the cloud (URL stored in database)